 Black and white photography can have many effects on the emotional response we get when viewing it.
 Black and white creates a historical feel to portraits.

-With digital photography, it's easy to take color portraits and edit them into black and white portraits afterward.
+With digital photography, it's easy to take color portraits and edit them into black and white portraits afterward, but clothing and the brightness of the background are big factors on whether your color portrait will look good as a black and white portrait.

 Just remember that patterns, textures and shapes of clothing and background can add business in a portrait.
 Those elements become even more prominent when the image is black and white and color has been eliminated.